MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/ingest-policies.md

 apiVersion: arccontainerstorage.azure.net/v1
 kind: EdgeIngestPolicy
 metadata:
-  name: <create-a-policy-name-here> # This must be updated and referenced in the spec::ingestPolicy section of the edgeSubvolume.yaml
+  name: <create-a-policy-name-here> # This must be updated and referenced in the spec.ingestPolicy section of the edgeSubvolume.yaml
 spec:
   ingest:
     order: <your-ingest-order>